 Courtyard of the Riad Kniza

-The Riad Kniza is my favorite place to stay in Marrakech.
-It is a very friendly, family run Riad in a great location.
-I loved being able to walk outside and be right in the heart of the medina without the throngs of tourists.
-It's in the heart of the local shopping area and there was no one hustling us to buy anything.
-The owners were very helpful and staff was extremely personable.
-The room prices are at the higher end of the scale, but the water and fruits were complimentary, and the breakfast was delicious on the rooftop terrace.
-A really classy place to stay.Continue to 16 of 24 below.
+The Riad Kniza is a wonderful place to stay in Marrakech.
+It is a very friendly, family run Riad in a great location.The owners are very helpful and staff are extremely personable.
+The room prices are at the higher end of the scale, but the water and fruits are complimentary, and the breakfast is delicious on the rooftop terrace.
+A really classy place to stay.Continue to 12 of 15 below.

 Nuts and Dates on display